Start 'Em or Sit 'Em for Fantasy Football Week 1

 Decisions, Decisions

-In fantasy football, sometimes the most important decisions are the hardest ones to make.
-Sometimes it's that uninspiring flex play than can be the difference between victory and defeat.
+The most important decisions in fantasy football are sometimes the hardest ones to make.
+An uninspiring flex play can be the difference between victory and defeat.

-In standard scoring fantasy leagues, the smart play usually lies in following the touches and going with the running back (in this case Singletary)
+In standard-scoring leagues, it's usually smart to follow the touches and go with the running back (in this case, Singletary).

-In PPR leagues it's a trickier call.
-But of those options the Panthers are probably the most likely team to be forced to play catch-up with the Rams.
+In PPR leagues, it's a trickier call.
+But of those options, the Panthers are the most likely team to be forced to play catch-up with the Rams.

 The Call: Singletary in standard leagues, Samuel in PPR